zhwa/llvm-example/README.md

 * LLVMCoreLibExamples: most examples in this folder are based on code pieces in *Getting Started with LLVM Core Libraries*.
 * Kaleidoscope: the official Kaleidoscope examples, except for the MCJIT parts.
 * Others: misc examples, including [SQLGen](https://github.com/mshockwave/SQLGen).

+## Misc Notes

+The parser in Kaleidoscope project is a [operator precedence parse](https://en.wikipedia.org/wiki/Operator-precedence_parser).
+It doesn't use the stack based
+[Shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm).
+Rather, it uses a nested while loop to make sure operations with higher precedence can be constructed first.
+Lower precedence operations will only get the result from the innner while loop, after a node is returned from that.